courtois-neuromod/cneuromod-things/fLoc/rois/code/README.md

 ------------
 ## TODO: Step 6.
 Visualize ROIs in Pycortex, and draw on flat maps in inkscape...**

-Point to manual under anat; update once the anat.pycortex submodule has been generated
+Point to manual under anat; update once the anatomical/pycortex submodule has been generated